Björn Borg: 1981 – Sixth and final French Open title

-1982–91 – Retirement
+1982–91: Retirement

-In 1982, Borg played only one tournament, losing to Yannick Noah in the quarterfinals of Monte Carlo in April.
+In 1982, Borg played only two tournaments.
+He lost to Yannick Noah in the quarterfinals of Monte Carlo in April and in the same month he lost to Dick Stockton in the second round of qualifying at the Alan King Tennis Classic in Las Vegas.
 Nevertheless, Borg's announcement in January 1983 that he was retiring from the game at the age of 26 was a shock to the tennis world.
 McEnroe tried unsuccessfully to persuade Borg to continue.
-He did, however, play Monte Carlo again in March 1983, reaching the second round, and Stuttgart in July 1984.
+He did, however, play Monte Carlo again in March 1983, reaching the second round, and Stuttgart in July 1984, losing to Henri Leconte on both occasions.

-Upon retirement, Borg had three residences: a penthouse in Monte Carlo, not far from his pro shop; a mansion on Long Island, New York and a small island off the Swedish coast.
+Upon retirement, Borg had three residences: a penthouse in Monte Carlo, not far from his pro shop; a mansion on Long Island, New York; and a small island off the Swedish coast.

 Borg later bounced back as the owner of the Björn Borg fashion label.
 In Sweden, his label has become very successful, second only to Calvin Klein.

 Attempted comeback

 In 1991–1993, Borg attempted a comeback on the men's professional tennis tour, coached by Welsh karate expert Ron Thatcher.
-Before his 1991 return, Borg grew his hair out as it had been during his previous professional tennis career and he returned to using a wooden racket; he had kept his hair cut and used modern graphite rackets in exhibitions he played during the late 1980s.
+Before his 1991 return, Borg grew his hair out as it had been during his previous professional tennis career, and he returned to using a wooden racket; he had kept his hair short and used modern graphite rackets in exhibitions he played during the late 1980s.
 Borg, however, failed to win a single match.
-He faced Jordi Arrese in his first match back, again at Monte Carlo but without practising or playing any exhibition matches and lost in two sets.
+He faced Jordi Arrese in his first match back, again at Monte Carlo, but without practising or playing any exhibition matches, and lost in two sets.
 In his first nine matches, played in 1991 and 1992, Borg failed to win a single set.
 He fared slightly better in 1993, taking a set off his opponent in each of the three matches he played.
 He came closest to getting a win in what turned out to be his final tour match, falling to second seed Alexander Volkov 6–4, 3–6, 6–7(7–9) at the 1993 Kremlin Cup in Moscow.

-In 1992 Borg, aged 35, using a graphite racket, defeated John Lloyd, 37, at the Inglewood Forum Tennis Challenge.
+In 1992, Borg, aged 35, using a graphite racket, defeated John Lloyd, 37, at the Inglewood Forum Tennis Challenge.
 Borg later joined the Champions tour, using modern rackets.